Subramanyam-Lab/NEOS-LRP-Codes/README.md

 ### Gurobi Installation and Licensing for NEOS-LRP

-Before discussinf steps to run the code ensure you have Gurobi with a valid license:
+Before discussing steps to run the code ensure you have Gurobi with a valid license:

 1. **Verify Gurobi Installation:** Check if Gurobi is installed on your machine.